leoaliperti/Analog-Multiplexer-Arduino-Library/README.md

 To tell the multiplexer *which* channel to connect, we must send it a binary address using the selection pins (S0, S1, S2, etc.).
 For example, to read channel 5 (which is `0101` in binary), the library automatically pulls S0 High, S1 Low, S2 High, and S3 Low.

 This library abstracts all this binary math away.
 It takes a simple decimal number (like `5`), extracts the individual bits using fast bitwise operations (right shift `>>` and bitwise AND `&`), and drives the corresponding selection pins.
-It also includes a crucial, customizable stabilization delay (set by default to 5 microseconds) before reading the analog value, ensuring clean and accurate data without cross-talk between channels.
-You can easily adjust this delay when instantiating the Mux object to suit your specific hardware needs.
+It also includes a crucial, customizable stabilization delay (set by default to 5 microseconds) and a **dummy read** before fetching the actual analog value.
+This ensures the ADC's Sample & Hold capacitor is fully stabilized, providing clean and accurate data without cross-talk between channels.
+You can easily adjust the delay when instantiating the Mux object to suit your specific hardware needs.

 ---